-You will stay in hospital for as little time as necessary, usually for between three and seven days.
+You will stay in hospital for as little time as necessary, usually for between 7 and 14 days.
 Your surgeon or specialist nurse will discuss with you daily achievements which you should try to meet.
-This programme is called 'enhanced recovery after surgery' (ERAS+).

 What should I expect after surgery?